 UAMS MyDesk File Management

 Configure Horizon client to save files from MyDesk :

+Note: This is currently only available on “Full PC’s” for users logged in with their UAMS Username that are using a UAMS computer while on campus or on your personal PC from off campus.

-The steps to configure the client to save files to a local drive or a network share are the same with the exception of the actual location.
+The steps to configure the client to save files to a local drive or a network share are the same except for the actual location.
 If you want the option to save to either a local drive or network share, you will have to repeat steps 1- 5.
 Note: to save to a network drive, it will need to be mapped prior to adding it as a location to save files.

 Open the Horizon Client from your desktop or Start Menu